Oil sands: History

-The exploitation of bituminous deposits and seeps dates back to Paleolithic times.
+The use of bituminous deposits and seeps dates back to Paleolithic times.
 The earliest known use of bitumen was by Neanderthals, some 40,000 years ago.
 Bitumen has been found adhering to stone tools used by Neanderthals at sites in Syria.
 After the arrival of Homo sapiens, humans used bitumen for construction of buildings and waterproofing of reed boats, among other uses.
 In ancient Egypt, the use of bitumen was important in preparing mummies.

 In ancient times, bitumen was primarily a Mesopotamian commodity used by the Sumerians and Babylonians, although it was also found in the Levant and Persia.
 The area along the Tigris and Euphrates rivers was littered with hundreds of pure bitumen seepages.
 The Mesopotamians used the bitumen for waterproofing boats and buildings.
 In Europe, they were extensively mined near the French city of Pechelbronn, where the vapour separation process was in use in 1742.

 In Canada, the First Nation peoples had used bitumen from seeps along the Athabasca and Clearwater Rivers to waterproof their birch bark canoes from early prehistoric times.
-The Canadian oil sands first became known to Europeans in 1719 when a Cree native named Wa-Pa-Su brought a sample to Hudsons Bay Company fur trader Henry Kelsey, who commented on it in his journals.
+The Canadian oil sands first became known to Europeans in 1719 when a Cree person named Wa-Pa-Su brought a sample to Hudson's Bay Company fur trader Henry Kelsey, who commented on it in his journals.
 Fur trader Peter Pond paddled down the Clearwater River to Athabasca in 1778, saw the deposits and wrote of "springs of bitumen that flow along the ground".
 In 1787, fur trader and explorer Alexander MacKenzie on his way to the Arctic Ocean saw the Athabasca oil sands, and commented, "At about 24 miles from the fork (of the Athabasca and Clearwater Rivers) are some bituminous fountains into which a pole of 20 feet long may be inserted without the least resistance."